ruby-stha/Elasticsearch-with-Grails/README.md

 # Elasticsearch-with-Grails

-A demo project in order to impart knowledge to the students on how to use Java API for Elasticsearch in grails project.
-The project is basically an API that can respond to JSON requests and return JSON response.
+A demo framework created in order to impart knowledge to the students on how to use Java API for Elasticsearch in grails project, which is basically an API that can respond to JSON requests and return JSON response.

 For demonstration: Example request=>